Gregory the Great here discusses the roles of affliction and trials in our life with God which is the great problem of the book of Job.

 The two must be united so that each may always have the other’s support, so that both remembrance of the gift may moderate the pain of the blow and fear of the blow may moderate exuberance at receiving the gift.
 Thus the holy man, to soothe the depression of his mind amidst his wounds, weighs the sweetness of the gifts against the pains of affliction, saying If we have received good at the hand of the Lord, shall we not receive evil?

 This excerpt from St. Gregory the Great’s Moral Reflections on Job (Moralia in Job, Lib.
-3, 15-16: pl 75, 606-608) treats of the problem of life’s trials and misfortunes and why God allows them.
-This is, of course, the theme of the entire book of Job–the problem of evil, suffering and pain.
-This reading is used in the Roman Office of Readings for Monday of the 8th week in ordinary time with the accompanying biblical reading taken from Job 2:1-13.
+3, 15-16: pl 75, 606-608) is used in the Roman Office of Readings for Monday of the 8th week in ordinary time.
+The accompanying biblical reading is taken from Job 2:1-13.